ctxis/CAPE/README.md

     - RedLeaf

 The publicly available decoders from malwareconfig.com are also included in CAPE.
 This includes, among many others, Sakula, DarkComet and PoisonIvy.

+CAPE also has Yara signatures to detect payloads that are extracted by a behavioural package.
+This list is growing, and includes:
+    - WanaCry
+    - Emotet
+    - Cerber
+    - Dridex

 There are a number of other behavioural and malware family packages and parsers currently in the works, so watch this space.